maumaj/asite-tmaule/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Tyler Maule is a first-year student in the statistics PhD program at Northwestern University.
+His interests include meta-analysis, sampling, nonparametric statistics, and network statistics, especially in the context of the social sciences and public policy.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+He grew up in the California Bay Area, and received a BA in Economics and Mathematics from Whitman College.